Stormontgate: Charges dropped

-British agent
+MI5 agent

 On 16 December 2005, Sinn Féin president Gerry Adams announced to a press conference in Dublin that Donaldson had been a spy in the pay of MI5 for over twenty years.
 This was confirmed by Donaldson in a statement to broadcast media outlet RTÉ shortly afterwards.

 In his statement Donaldson described the alleged Sinn Féin spy ring in Stormont as "a scam and a fiction".
 Adams has asserted that both the planned leaking of Donaldson's name as an informer and the original Stormontgate allegations were engineered by the security forces to discredit Sinn Féin and cause a crisis in the peace process.
 The affair had been investigated by Nuala O'Loan, the Northern Ireland Police Ombudsman, who ruled that the raid was not politically motivated.
 O'Loan found that the "decision to seek a warrant authorising a search of a specific desk in the Sinn Féin offices was reasonable, proportionate and legal" but was critical of the number of vehicles used and the scale of the police operation.
 Normally the Ombudsman's office is given access to all relevant codenames and reports relating to informants.
 O'Loan was unaware that Donaldson was an informant.
 Following the public unmasking of Donaldson, O'Loan stood by her 2004 judgement on the search.

 Political fallout

 Both the Irish and British governments have ruled out inquiries into the controversy.
-Tánaiste (deputy prime minister) of the Republic of Ireland Mary Harney said: "I think the last thing we probably need right now is some form of inquiry which may not get very far".
-British Secretary of State for Northern Ireland Peter Hain described the unfolding scandal as turbulent, but said that inquiries "cost hundreds of millions of pounds.
+Tánaiste Mary Harney said: "I think the last thing we probably need right now is some form of inquiry which may not get very far".
+The Secretary of State for Northern Ireland, Peter Hain, described the unfolding scandal as turbulent, but said that inquiries "cost hundreds of millions of pounds.
 I am not going down that road when it is quite clear that it is not in the public interest to do so.
 Taoiseach Bertie Ahern described events surrounding the incident as "bizarre".

 Immediately after the December revelation, unidentified security sources said that a second informer acting independently of Donaldson disclosed the alleged spy ring.
-Former IRA prisoner and critic of Gerry Adams, Anthony McIntyre, has claimed that a more important British agent is operating in the organisation and that Donaldson was sacrificed by Sinn Féin to deceive people into thinking that the most serious infiltration had been ended.
+Former IRA prisoner and critic of Gerry Adams, Anthony McIntyre, has claimed that a more important MI5 agent is operating in the organisation and that Donaldson was sacrificed by Sinn Féin to deceive people into thinking that the most serious infiltration had been ended.

 However, Donaldson denied the existence of any sort of spy ring, stating "The plan was to collapse the institutions to save Trimble.
 David Trimble was trying to out-DUP the DUP and in the end the DUP swallowed him up.
 The whole idea was to get Trimble off the hook and get republicans the blame.
 But it didn't work because Trimble is history now."